Worldwide Guide to Women in Leadership

 1907 Rebellion Leader Qiu Jin in China

 Also known as Ch’iu Chin, she was one of the pioneers in the fight against the monarchy.
 She was in exile in Japan until 1906, when she returned to China and worked as a teacher and head mistress at a school, and was busy building up her own army and was supposed to have become leader of the uprising in Shanghai.
 But the uprising in the other provinces failed, the Imperial Police caught up with her, she was caught, tortured and executed as the first woman, and already in her own time she was seen as a martyr.
-She lived (ca. 1875-1907).
+She lived (circa 1875-1907).

 1908-12 De-facto Co-Regent, H.I.H.
 Dowager Empress Xiao Ding Jing Long Yu Huagtaihou of China (13.11-06.12)